kroessam/my-react-app/README.md

-# Welcome to My React App
+# Welcome to my React Practice!

 I will be using this repository to refine my React skills using the official documentation and multiple tutorials.